 Finally, try to keep him away from areas with high concentrations of other animals – particularly sick or feral ones.

 Understanding the causes and treatment of scabs on a dog’s back can help keep your pet healthy.
 A crusty scab lesion forms over a wound to protect it while it heals.
-They are often caused by bacteria and can be itchy and uncomfortable for your Dog.
+Bacteria often cause them and can be itchy and uncomfortable for your Dog.